dotlang/language/basics.md

 7. Optional arguments: When calling a function, you can ommit arguments that are at the end and accept `nothing` (Example C).
 8. If a function is being called with literals (compile time known values), compiler will try to evaluate it during compilation (e.g. generics).
 9. Module level functions that start with `_test` and have no input are considered unit test functions.
 You can later instruct compiler to run them (Example D).
 10. There is `assert` core function that can be used for checking assertions.
-You can disable assertions as a compiler flag.
+You can disable assertions with a compiler flag.
+11. You can ignore argument names in function definition which means you don't care about the value.
+This can be useful in union switch.

 **Examples**